jbecker069/Git-How-to/README.md

 **note:** change *master* to whatever branch you want to push your changes to.

+you may want to check the working tree status by using

+    git status

+which will display the state of the working directory and the staging area.
+It lets you see which changes have been stages, which haven't, and which files aren't being tracked by Git.

 ### Branching
 branches are used to develop features isolated from each other.
 The *master* branch is the 'default' branch when you create a repository.
 Use other branches for development and merge them back to the master branch uppn completion.